vero-nika-2828/GlottoLotto_Matching-game/README.md

 ### Score board

-* shows the scores aquired by the user with each try
+* shows the scores acquired by the user with each try
 * limits the number of the scores saved to 10
 * when opened before the scores are added it informs the user to play the game and add the score
 * user stories it relates to: 6, 19, 36